 The Center was established in 2003 as one of eight national centers in the National Institutes of Health (NIH) funded research initiative, Studies to Advance Autism Research and Treatment (STAART).
-In 2007, the Center was awarded two NIH Autism Centers of Excellence (ACE) grants - as one of six national ACE Centers and as the lead research site in one of five national ACE Network projects.
-In 2012, CART was the only ACE Center in the nation to get renewed funding to 2017, and also added a new ACE Network project.
+In 2007, the Center was awarded two NIH new Autism Centers of Excellence (ACE) grants - as one of six national ACE Centers and as the lead research site in one of five national ACE Network projects.
+In 2012, NIH announced new ACE awards; notably, CART was the only ACE Center in the nation to get renewed funding to 2017 (ACE II) , and added a new ACE Network project.
+In early 2013, the CART ACE Genetics Network grant was renewed to 2018.

 - Dr. Ivar Lovaas established behavior modification as the first effective treatment for autism.